MiConnell/littlebaker/README.md

                 char: returns a list of single str characters
                 date: returns a list of dates
-                str: returns a list of random strings a_dict(length, value_type)
+                str: returns a list of random strings

+## a_dict(length, value_type)

         length=
-            any integer greater than 0, specifies dictionary length value_type=
+            any integer greater than 0, specifies dictionary length, defaults to 101 value_type=
+            specifies the type returned in the value of the dictionary's key:value pair, defaults to char. valid options are:
                 int: returns a dictionary with keys of integers and values of integers
                 float: returns a dictionary with keys of integers and values of floats
                 char: returns a dictionary with keys of integers and values of single str characters
                 date: returns a dictionary with keys of integers and values of dates
-            str: returns a dictionary with keys of integers and values of random strings a_matrix(num_lists, list_length, value_type)
+                str: returns a dictionary with keys of integers and values of random strings

+## a_matrix(num_lists, list_length, value_type)

     num_lists=
-        positive integer, specifies the number of lists within the returned matrix list_length=
+        positive integer, specifies the number of lists within the returned matrix, defaults to 5 list_length=
-        positive integer, specifies the lentgh of the inner lists value_type=
+        positive integer, specifies the lentgh of the inner lists, defaults to 5 value_type=
+        specity the type returned in the inner lists, defaults to all
         int: returns inner lists of integers
         float: returns inner lists of floats
         char: returns inner lists of single str characters
         date: returns inner lists of dates
-        str: returns inner lists of random strings an_array(matrix)
+        str: returns inner lists of random strings
+        all: returns inner lists of all of the above options.
+With this option, `num_lists` must be 5

+## an_array(matrix)

     matrix=
         matrix to use to create the array, defaults to the default values in `littlebaker.make.a_matrix()` must be of type `List[list]`

-    some_json(value_length)
+## some_json(value_length)

         value_length=
-            positive integer, specifies the length of the values returned in the resulting json a_df(n)
+            positive integer, specifies the length of the values returned in the resulting json, defaults to 5

+## a_df(n)

         n=
-            positive integer for the number of rows desired in the DataFrame, defaults to 100 a_csv(path, filename, rows, df, index)
+            positive integer for the number of rows desired in the DataFrame, defaults to 100

+## a_csv(path, filename, rows, df, index)

         path=
             filepath to desired save location, defaults to the current `.py` file's directory filename=